hzarei4/DataToFunction.jl/README.md

 # DataToFunction.jl
-Behaviour of an array just like a function and using it as fitting kernel
+Behaviour of an array just like a function and using it as a fitting kernel